 Design features suggest some product differentiation and resultant brand preference.
-For example, Burger Engineering, Inc. has added value to its aluminum manifolds by incorporating a sliding dovetail lock design so multiple manifolds can be locked in parallel.
-This feature facilitates mounting and the connection of multiple water hoses.
-This company also offers modular fiberglass-reinforced nylon manifolds with integral port valves.
-This unique design allows up to sixteen supply-return port pairs to be ganged and secured with "all thread" rod.
+For example, Burger & Brown Engineering, Inc. has added value to its aluminum manifolds by incorporating a dovetail feature so multiple manifolds can be mounted in parallel.
+This feature facilitates the connection of multiple water hoses.

 Less than a handful of manifold manufacturers supply 75-80% of the served market.
 It is difficult to sort and rank this group because of private labeling by catalog vendors, resellers and OEM’s.
 The remainder of the market is supplied by local “fab” shops and in-house fabrication.
 Interestingly, this latter segment accounts for a significant number of manifolds that have been in-use on MRO (molding shop) applications for many years.